 You can view our updated list of heat abatement projects at our schools here.

-- Status of 1,000 Classrooms project: [BID PROJECT SITE] (list of projects can be also seen in the Heat Abatement Status PDF below)
+- Status of 1,000 Classrooms project: [BID PROJECT SITE] (more detail in the Heat Abatement Status below)

 HIDOE unveiled a new project at Honowai Elementary that featured campus-wide efforts to lower electrical usage in order to install high-efficiency AC units.
 [Read here]